 Training required under UW-1045 Youth Protection for all adults authorized to work with minors does not fully cover all of the requirements in ATCP 78.26(5).
 The Office of Youth Protection in collaboration with the Office of Compliance developed training that will meet this requirement.
-The training will be posted on the ATCP 78 Resources (2024) shared drive in April 2024.
+The training is posted on the ATCP 78 Resources shared drive.
 The presentation, which includes notes, should be downloaded and presented prior to the start of the program to staff.